-OEE refers to how companies are more connected than ever meaning (with the right integrated technology) you can now ask very in-depth questions like “How productive is our performance?” and “Are we building a high quality product” and the tech integrations will help you answer it.
+OEE refers to how companies are more connected than ever meaning (with the right integrated technology) you can now ask very in-depth questions like “How productive is our performance?” and “Are we building a high-quality product” and the tech integrations will help you answer it.
 This can only happen if a company clears as much waste as possible.
-As well as incorporate tools like toolpath simulation software, quick-change tooling and tool pre-setting systems.
+As well as incorporate tools like toolpath simulation software, quick-change tooling, and tool pre-setting systems.
 While these can be pricy, the ROI is high.
-This is because with the right tech in place your level of analysability goes way up and you can make strategic decisions to streamline efficiencies, increase machine availability and prioritize operations.
+This is because with the right tech in place your level of analysability goes way up and you can make strategic decisions to streamline efficiencies, increase machine availability, and prioritize operations.

-How will this effect manufacturers?
+How will this affect manufacturers?

 The 4IR will see tech integration across the entire manufacturing process.
 Manufacturing companies are already implementing this in important ways such as:

 - Leveraging cameras and wearables to assist entry into buildings, checking storage and conveying important communications internally.